 Healthcare project managers are adept at identifying potential risks and developing comprehensive mitigation strategies.

-Their expertise minimizes project disruptions, safeguards patient safety, and protects the organization’s reputation.
+Their expertise minimises project disruptions, safeguards patient safety, and protects the organisation’s reputation.

 Overview